cardosopab/weatherapp/README.md

 # weatherapp

-weather app using google's geocoding api to fetch coordinates, and plug them into the national weather api.
+Utilizing Google's Places API to autocomplete the location search, and provide the coordinates, then plugged it into the Open Weather Map API, and saving the searches to the device, with the Shared Preferences plugin.